Before the baby is born

 You should prepare an overnight bag three weeks before your due date.
 The bag should include everything you and your baby will need while staying in the hospital.

 Below are some items you should make sure to include in your bag.
-You can access a complete packing list through the My RSFH Baby App.

 - Flat slippers or flip flops